glnmario/glnmario.github.io/index.md

 ## News
+- **Fully funded 4-year PhD position** in the UCL Division of Psychology and Language Sciences, available to UK [home-rate](https://www.ucl.ac.uk/students/fees-and-funding/pay-your-fees/fee-schedules/student-fee-status) students.
+Further details are available in the [job description](https://drive.google.com/file/d/1StWWwRo_MTKnFaP-jGnhWE09kveizmMK/view?usp=share_link).
+Applications should be submitted by **7 December** (first selection round) to **m.giulianelli@ucl.ac.uk**, and must include: a 2-page research proposal, a CV, and a 1-page motivation letter explaining how you meet the person specification.
+One writing sample may be included optionally.
+Shortlisted candidates may be invited to interview between **12 and 23 January**.
 - We've published our first blog introducing Project Telos: [Modelling, Measuring, and Intervening on Goal-directed Behaviour in AI Systems](https://www.lesswrong.com/posts/WHbDLytjFZrMSJsL2/modelling-measuring-and-intervening-on-goal-directed?utm_campaign=post_share&utm_source=link)
 - I received a Cohere Labs Catalyst Grant to support our SPAR experiments on measuring goal-directedness in LLM agents.
 - I received a Cosmos Grant to study emergent self-interest in LLM agents using non-cooperative dialogue games.